 Students enrolled in a graduate program at Caldwell University are expected to maintain continuous enrollment until all requirements are completed.
-Students who need to interrupt their studies prior to the beginning of a semester must notify the University through the university portal (https://my.caldwell.edu/ics/) in order to
+Students who need to interrupt their studies prior to the beginning of a semester must notify the University through the university portal (https://my.caldwell.edu/ics/) in order to remain in good standing in the program.
+If the students are registered for classes, they should make sure the classes are dropped to avoid tuition charges.

 Students who interrupt their studies for more than four consecutive semesters will be dropped from the program.
-Students wishing to re-enter the program following the extended absence (more than four semesters) must submit a request for readmission to the Office of Graduate Admissions and meet with the program coordinator for advisement prior to registration.
+Students wishing to reenter the program following the extended absence (more than four semesters) must submit a request for readmission to the Office of Graduate Admissions and meet with the program coordinator for advisement prior to registration.
 Students will be responsible for the degree requirements at the time of readmission.